Chandan3678/May-19-2024-Zomato-Landing-Page/README.md

 ## Done with first commit

-## Set Up created here for our appln
+## Set Up created here for our appln.